 Redirecting visitors in a good manner is recommended by Google and is effective in avoiding duplicate content issues.

-Desktop link is shown on corresponding mobile pages
+Make sure the desktop link is shown on corresponding mobile pages.

-To further indicate that your mobile shop is a mobile representation of your desktop shop, we display a link to the desktop page on the bottom of every applicable mobile page.
-Together with the relationship defined and described in Chapter 3.1, Google and other search engines will understand that your mobile shop is not duplicate content.
+To further indicate that your mobile shop is a mobile representation (not a copy!) of your desktop shop, we display a link to the desktop page on the bottom of every applicable mobile page.
+Together with the relationship defined and described above, Google and other search engines will understand that your mobile shop is not duplicate content.